 Hemp Agrimony is a very common plant and can be found throughout Britain and Ireland, except in the far north; it occurs also in most parts of Europe as well as northern Africa and parts of western Asia.
 This is an introduced species in other temperate regions including British Columbia, where it has become naturalised in the wild.

 Hemp Agrimony favours damp alkaline soils and is most common in marshy places, canal and riverbanks and shady woodland edges.
 Strangely you will sometimes find it also on dry wasteland.

 In Britain and Ireland Hemp Agrimony blooms from July through to September.

 Grown commercially for decorative use as cut flowers, Hemp Agrimony also plays another vital ecological role: it is greatly loved by butterflies - so much so that many gardeners plant it more for the colourful insects that it attracts than for its inherent ornamental value.
 Butterflies and moths are the main pollinators of Hemp Agrimony.

 The genus Eupatorium was named after Mithridates Eupator (134-63 BC), king of Pontus, who is reputed to have used a species from this group as an antidote to a poison in common use at that time.

-The specific epithet cannabinum means hemp-like and is a reference to the leaves which are similar to those of Hemp or Cannabis plants (for example Cannabis sativa) which have been used for making rope etc (and psychoactive substances!).
+The specific epithet cannabinum means hemp-like and is a reference to the leaves which are similar to those of the (unrelated) Hemp or Cannabis plants - for example Cannabis sativa - which have been used for making rope etc (and psychoactive substances!).
 The common name Hemp Agrimony reflects this feature too.